ekko-realtime/examples/README.md

 # `ekko-examples`

-Examples apps for ekko.
+Examples apps for Ekko, a framework for in-transit processing of realtime messages.

-## Ephemeral Chat

-Simple realtime chat app.
-Only 10 messages are ever shown and messages are not persisted.